Henryvw/Henryvw.github.io/free_discussion_coc.md

 We practice the [Principle of Charity](https://en.wikipedia.org/wiki/Principle_of_charity) in our exchanges: we interpret fellow member’s statements in their best, most reasonable form.
 We also practice and take inspiration from [Rapoport’s Rules of Argument](https://www.brainpickings.org/2014/03/28/daniel-dennett-rapoport-rules-criticism/): before you rebut a criticism, reexpress your opponent’s position, list points of agreement and point out what you have learned.

 No matter how charitably or respectfully arguments are presented, entering this community also means that you might have your ideas and values challenged, criticized and attacked.
-“However true [your idea or value] may be, if it is not fully, frequently and fearlessly discussed, it will be held as a dead dogma, not a living truth.”
+“However true [your idea or value] may be, if it is not fully, frequently and fearlessly discussed, it will be held as a dead dogma, not a living truth.”<sup>4</sup>

 We value respect and politeness, but we value getting closer to the truth more.